equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 ---

-In this article I will show you the most valuable productivity method I ever come up with.
-The method is about using existing tool currently available in  most of the operating systems called [workspaces](https://help.ubuntu.com/stable/ubuntu-help/shell-workspaces.html.en)
+In this article I will show you the most valuable productivity method I use.
+It is about using existing tool currently available in  most of the operating systems called [workspaces](https://help.ubuntu.com/stable/ubuntu-help/shell-workspaces.html.en)